totaljs/components/j-LoadContent/readme.md

 ## j-LoadContent

-The component loads a content from some template `<script type="text/html">` and appends it into the element content.
+The component loads a content from the template `<script type="text/html">` and appends it into the element.
 It's a great solution for reusable content.

 __Configuration__: